If you’re not familiar with the 4-H program let me tell you how special it is, how it works, and share their new 30 Days of Doing campaign!

 - How to brush a horse properly

-- How to properly approach a horse and “give it some love”
+- Properly approach a horse and “give it some love”

 - What cows and horses eat

-- What has to be done every day as far as cleanup is concerned
+- Everything that has to be done every day as far as cleanup is concerned

 - How often animals eat and what happens if you under or over feed them